 Kibble is an ultra-processed food and as such can contain substances that actually fuel inflammation in the body, including in the tissues of the mouth.
 Most kibble is starchy, and full of fillers that break down to sugar, which contributes to plaque and bacteria.
-The myth, and the math don’t add up: remember, 80 percent of dogs have oral disease by age three.
-Since most dogs eat commercial dry food, it’s hard to see anything but a reverse correlation between kibble and dental health.

 Any benefits that kibble promises “don’t justify the other health consequences that dogs might experience eating poor quality food that doesn’t have good bioavailability and that can lead to allergies and other conditions,” says Dr. Block.